Mostafa-ammer/Machine_Learning_Models/overfit and underfit/overfit-underfit.md

 ![Alt text](https://th.bing.com/th/id/OIP.6dU52VqZASz0G9MWs3dXIQAAAA?pid=ImgDet&rs=1)

 # what are the Key characteristics of overfitting ?
-1- High Variance
+1- High Variance.
-2- Complexity
+2- Complexity.
-3- Sensitive to Noise
+3- Sensitive to Noise.
-4- Poor Generalization
+4- Poor Generalization.
-5- Perfect Fit to Training Data
+5- Perfect Fit to Training Data.

 # what are various techniques can be applied to address overfitting  ?